 Stipends are distributed in two equal payments of $3000.
 Assuming all financial documents and other paperwork are in order upon arrival, the first payment will be available by the end of week 3.
 The second payment is usually made in week 7 of the program.

 Will I have access to the gym facilities?

 Yates Field House is available to students who live on campus during the summer.
 This facility offers a pool, free and machine weights, an indoor track, reservable indoor tennis courts and classes.

 Should I bring a car to campus?
 How will I get around the city?

 Please, do NOT bring a car to campus.
 On-campus parking is not available and neighborhood streets are zoned for residents with parking permits.
 The university is a convenient short walk to a shopping district and the University shuttle buses make frequent trips to two different Metro stops (Rosslyn and Dupont Circle), which opens up most parts of the city.

 The campus is generally safe, but it is in a semi-urban area and safety has to be a combined effort of staff and residents.
 As in any major city, students are wise to walk at night in groups or pairs and avoid dark isolated areas on or off campus.
 Georgetown officers patrol campus and respond to emergencies.
 Emergency call boxes are strategically placed throughout the campus.
 Apartments should be locked when the occupants depart and public entrance doors to buildings should not be propped open.
 If a room/apartment key is lost, it should be reported so that a lock change can be done.

 Is the stipend taxable?

 Participants receive payment in the form of a non-service stipend.
-In accordance with regulations of the Internal Revenue Service (IRS), Georgetown does not withhold taxes on such payments, nor does it report such payments to the IRS.
-Thus you will not be issued a W2 or 1099 form for the stipend.
+In accordance with regulations of the Internal Revenue Service (IRS), Georgetown does not withhold taxes on such payments.
 Please note however that non-service stipends may be subject to income taxes.